Podcasting: Telling Stories in Sound

 - Before the course begins, you will be invited to a collaborative Box folder where the assets for the course will be stored.
 Please download the assets before the course begins, as these are large files that may take time.

 - You will also need an external hard drive formatted to Mac or PC with at least 200GB free space to store files.
-Please see our guide to formatting your drive to your Mac and guide to formatting your drive to your PC.
+Please see our guide to formatting your drive to your Mac or PC.

 - All participants must bring their own WIFI ready laptop for use during this workshop.